samupicard/zebra_noise/README.md

 - "blur" (1 argument): Gaussian blur with the given spatial standard deviation
 - "photodiode" (1 argument): Draw a sync square in the corner, with a size given by the argument.
 - "photodiode_anywhere" (3 arguments): Draw a sync square at the coordinates given by the first two arguments (x and y), and of size given by argument 3.
-- [any function] (0 arguments): If you pass a function, the function will be applied to each chunk of the pink noise video.
+- [any function] (0 arguments): If you pass a function, the function will be applied to each chunk of the video.
 Chunks consist of the entire x and y but a subset of z, guaranteed to be an even number.

 # Example